KumarAmitt/phaser3-template/README.md

 It containes scenes which are common to most of the games likes BootScene, PreloadScene, TitleScene, OptionsScene, CreditScene & the gameScene on the top of which any games can be created.

-The webpack is already been configured and may require minor modifications based on the game being created.
+The webpack is already been configured and may require minor modifications based on specific requirement.